 I may or may not have done the over-the-shoulder pose for the imaginary paparazzi, but you’ll never prove it.

 We visited at the end of November.
 Even though it was between 3 – 5°C, it felt a lot colder than that just from wind chill.
-On one of the days we had to go back to the hotel for a mid-afternoon nap just to try and warm up!
-Make sure to take plenty of warm clothing if you’re going to be out sightseeing a lot during the colder months.
+One afternoon we had to go back to the hotel to huddle up in the bed for a mid-afternoon nap just to try and warm up.

 I wish I’d…